jaithechai/UTD-AI-Internship-Project/README.md

 Using concentric rep times extracted from a video submitted by a user, this project predicts how many reps were left until failure.
 The AI model processes video data to provide an estimation of RIR, helping users optimize their workout intensity.

-Since the necessary data was not readily available online, a team and I collected it ourselves using ArUco stickers for precise tracking and measurement.
+Since the necessary data was not readily available online, my team and I collected it ourselves using ArUco stickers for precise tracking and measurement.

 ## Data/Feature Collection